turkus/react-flying-objects/README.md

 # react-flying-objects

-A React package to make your object/s fly :)
+A lightweight React package to make your object/s fly :)

 ![Demo](media/example.gif)